AKR-02/TO-DO-List/README.md

 # TO-DO-List
 I'm open to suggestions
-Uploaded This Small project on vercel check it out on: https://to-do-list-seven-mocha-31.vercel.app/ 📝 Simple To-Do List App with Live Clock & Animated Background 📌 Overview
+Uploaded This Small project on vercel check it out on: https://to-do-list-seven-mocha-31.vercel.app/

+📝 Simple To-Do List App with Live Clock & Animated Background 📌 Overview
-A lightweight and responsive To-Do List web app built using plain JavaScript (no frameworks), featuring:
+A lightweight To-Do List web app built using plain JavaScript (no frameworks), featuring:

 ✍️ Add, edit, and delete tasks